Ryan Coisson: Building Wealth and Managing Risk

 01:11:40.41 – Brian David Crane

-Or of cola.
+Or of Coca-Cola.

 01:11:42.10 – Ryan Coisson

-And then maybe I’m hoping bitcoin will double right over x period of time right? and so you can look to grow your money asymmetrically multiple ways right?
-So it’s like if you think about that hundred and fifty plus x I don’t want to I think the exact number was like 1 65 or something but I don’t want to miss quote so we’ll just call it one fifty ah but if you look at that and then if I were to take those profits and put it into something that’s undervalued right?
-You think about the compounding of that especially over time right? and the nature of how I look at asymmetric bets is just like a venture capitalist would.
-By 20 companies.
-You know, maybe 80% of them don’t work but 20% do.
+By 20 companies, maybe 80% of them don’t work but 20% do.
 But the gains are so big that you’re able to compound this money very very quickly.
 Now my objective is to be a much higher hit rate than what a venture capitalist would be because I’m bedding on an asset class.
 That’s rolling through momentum and I bet the way that I think about this too.
 Brian is not just like so many people think I want exposure to this market.
-Ah cryptocurrency market.
-Well I can buy bitcoin ethereum etc. I also bought nVidia. taiwan semiconductor I also bought you know silvergate capital before it had gone on under and I made a 10 x plus on that company before it ended up going under because I had a plan for how I was going to sell right versus like watching it go up and then crater off I invest in you know, bitcoin miners like clean spark or riot or marathon.
+Cryptocurrency market.
+Well, I can buy Bitcoin, Ethereum etc. I also bought Nvidia, I also bought Taiwan semiconductor, I also bought Silvergate Capital before it had gone on under and I made a 10x plus on that company before it ended up going under, because I had a plan for how I was going to sell, right?
+Versus like watching it go up and then crater off.
+I invest in, Bitcoin miners like clean spark or riot or marathon.

-Right?
-And so you can get you know I’m a shareholder in micro strategy right?
-So you can get allocation in lots of different ways and if you look at some of these stocks you’ll see that um they can be more volatile but the prices over the last you know say 5 years or um.
+And so, I’m a shareholder in Micro Strategy right?
+So you can get allocation in lots of different ways and if you look at some of these stocks, you’ll see that um they can be more volatile, but the prices over the last 5 years especially the last several years have gone up dramatically, in comparison just maybe the broader market right?
+So you’re getting that asymmetric bet return and it’s not saying something like, just buying some Memecoin, or something like that.
+Yeah.

 01:13:52.59 – Brian David Crane

-Um, yeah, it makes sense.
+Yeah, it makes sense.
 What do you think about Google now that they announced their dividend?
 Did they fall into your income investor bucket?

 01:13:58.68 – Ryan Coisson

-And expecting to see tech companies actually start to pay back shareholders because generally speaking those companies just reinvest so much money back into r and d and into the business itself that it doesn’t make sense for them to pay out a dividend.
-Let alone.
-They have, you know, massive growth.
-Um, built in so it’ll be interesting.
-The dividends are far too low to be of interest and 1 of the biggest things I look for is sustained dividends being paid.
+The dividends are far too low to be of interest and one of the biggest things I look for is sustained dividends being paid.
 I have exposure to these companies through index funds themselves.
-But I’m not.
-Counting on them being great income investments anytime soon.
+But I’m not counting on them being great income investments anytime soon.

 01:14:55.23 – Brian David Crane